LauraZJ/Pewlett-Hackard-Analysis/README.md

 https://github.com/LauraZJ/Pewlett-Hackard-Analysis/blob/main/Data/menrshp_elig_by_dept_title.csv

 ######  Why I Chose These Data Views
-As an example, when comparing unique_titles_w_dept.csv and menrshp_elig_by_dept_title.csv we see that there are 79 senior staff in Customer Service who are eligble for the mentorship program and 2819 senior staff who are retiring.
-There is ample opportunity to identify mentors in that role and department.
+As an example, if I were in leadership, I would be able to compare unique_titles_w_dept.csv and menrshp_elig_by_dept_title.csv to see that there are 79 senior staff in Customer Service who are eligble for the mentorship program and 2819 senior staff who are retiring.
+I would see that there is ample opportunity to identify mentors in that role and department.